Zentralblatt MATH (zbMATH) is the world’s most comprehensive and longest-running abstracting and reviewing service in pure and applied mathematics.

 Therefore you will find only scientifically relevant, peer-reviewed mathematical content (including bibliographic data for material not available online), making zbMATH the most comprehensive mathematical database in the world.
 For documents available online we provide full-text linking.

-The zbMATH database contains more than 3.5 million bibliographic entries with reviews or abstracts currently drawn from more than 3,000 journals and serials, and 170,000 books from all areas of pure mathematics as well as applications, in particular to the natural sciences, computer science, economics and engineering.
+The zbMATH database contains more about 4 million bibliographic entries with reviews or abstracts currently drawn from more than 3,000 journals and serials, and 180,000 books from all areas of pure mathematics as well as applications, in particular to the natural sciences, computer science, economics and engineering.

 A paper or book is relevant to zbMATH if it either contributes to mathematical theory, deals with mathematical problems, or applies advanced mathematical techniques.